 An impossible figure is an image in two dimensions of an object that, because of spatial inconsistencies, is impossible to realize fully in three dimensions.
-Among the best known impossible figures are the Penrose triangle, the Penrose stairway, the impossible trident, and the Freemish crate.
+Among the best known impossible figures are the Freemish crate, the impossible trident, the Penrose stairway, and the Penrose triangle, all of which are described below.
 Notable pioneers of this peculiar form of representation have been Oscar Reutersvärd, Roger Penrose (and his father), and M. C. Escher.

 The Freemish crate is an impossible figure that can be drawn but not built.
 Also called Escher's cube or Hyzer's illusion, it is depicted in M. C. Escher's 1958 lithograph Belvedere and was subsequently redrawn by C. F. Cochran (1966) in the form of a crate.

 The impossible trident is one of the most notorious impossible figures.
 It was first seen by many when it appeared on the cover of the March 1965 issue of Mad magazine.
 The two halves of the figure seem perfectly reasonable in themselves.
 When the top part is covered, the bottom part is taken to be three separate cylinders or tubes.
 With the bottom part hidden, the foreground figure is interpreted as being built of flat faces making two rectangular prongs.
 The trouble is that these two aspects of the figure are totally incompatible.
 Somewhere in the middle, the foreground and background swap places and give rise to an irreconcilable paradox.